joaoh1/BoringTemplate/README.md

 <!-- The commented text is meant for the projects based on this template, for the license of the template, see above.

 This mod is licensed under the MIT license.
 You can freely include the mod on any modpack with no permission.
+Usage of this mod's code on other projects is allowed as long as attribution is given.
 -->